-If your iPhone is stuck on headphone mode and you’re not sure why.
+Your iPhone is stuck on headphone mode and you’re not sure why?
 Even when you aren’t using headphones, your iPhone can get tricked into thinking the headphone is plugged into the headphone jack or Lightning port.
 In this article, we will show you how to fix the problem when your iPhone is stuck in headphones mode.

-There are many factors that can cause your phone to fall into headphone mode.
+There are many factors that can cause your iPhone stuck in headphone mode.
 Some of these may include:

 - Moisture or dust build-up on the headphone jack port.

 - Software errors caused by an app or an OS update.

 - You disconnected the earphones while the phone is busy.

 - Use of faulty or low-quality headphones (that could have caused some damage to the earphone port).